rahidelvi/blog/_posts/2019-02-24-dreaming-of-bc.markdown

 So that's part of my 2019 hopes.
 Stitch together enough dollars to take care of home duties and well..., personal interests.

-Personnel?
-I don't have any.

-Malik is a name of the creator.
-It's usually translated as "Ruler" and things like that.
-Semantics, see?
-To me, it's more personal.
-If I had to expound the value, it would be a servant leader.
-But another name for the creator is Al-Ghani.
-The master with no needs.
-Absolutely.

-Ain't that 🆒!

 ---

 Photo by [Jeremy Allouche](https://unsplash.com/photos/AcTtP4qX0bQ) on Unsplash